Use Case

 - Workflow profile:

-support_inbox structured JSON: {open_threads, ack_lag, owner_gaps, escalations, next_actions} - Claude-first, Gemini CLI supported
+support_inbox target shape: {open_threads, ack_lag, owner_gaps, escalations, next_actions} - Claude-first, Gemini CLI supported

 What good looks like

-- Once the morning DM ships in v4.3.0 (Q2 2026), a new operator can read it and know the state of the inbox in under two minutes.
-Today, run slack_catch_me_up at the start of every shift for the same structured output.
+- Once the morning DM ships (in development), a new operator can read it and know the state of the inbox in under two minutes.
+Today, run slack_channel_summary at the start of every shift for the same brief.

 - Owners and deadlines are explicit instead of implied in chat.